davidbegin/python-in-the-morning/Day39/NOTES.md

   * Viewer Code Review

+UserTwitchUser how to learn AWS
+===
+  * Deploy that Docker image with Fargate
+    - Open up the Fargate tutorials and just go through. until you can deploy you application with Fargate.
+    - boto3
+    - Terraform

+HTML Auto Discussions
+====
+	* HazeAnderson: error handling cannot be involved with validating HTML however
+	* Garbage in Garbage out

 Topic
 =====
   * Multi-Tenacy Applications
     Multiple users, sharded data across multiple sources, for data isolation and what not.

+How do you know if you need On-Prem:
+===
+  * Insane speed, next to the server physically
+  * Intense Security compliance things

 Beanie Baby™ TY™ Application for store info about their collections.